Contreras9/Contreras9/README.md

 - 💬 Ask me about **JavaScript, React, and Ruby on Rails or Sinatra.**

 - 📫 How to reach me **eng.hamzahc9@gmail.com**
+- - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`.
 - ⚡ Fun fact **I enjoy learning new concepts in all aspects of engineering.**
 <br>